 We walk to our village hall every Wednesday and spend the afternoon exploring a range of skills and training sessions.

 Every year group runs for 8 minutes at the start of the session (rain or shine) and we have seen the excellent impact this has had on our school endurance and fitness.
-We have registered for the Mile A Day Scheme and will start this in September.
-This will be at 9.25 every morning and of course parents are welcome to join in!

 A daily run in primary schools has been researched and proven to improve not only fitness but also levels of concentration, mood and classroom behaviour.
 Only torrential rain and other adverse weather conditions will stop our running session!
 We want to develop fitness and learning skills in all our pupils.